justiksss/get_weather/README.md

-# get_wheater
+# get_weather
-simple program  with coordinates cities and wheater
+simple program  with coordinates cities and weather